 Private Messaging

 This is another tricky one.
 There is a long history of online services tracking users and collecting data more than they said they do.
-What I can do is recommend messaging apps which promise to minimize their invasion of your privacy or have privacy-enhancing features, such as Telegram, Signal (by Open Whisper Systems), and BBM Enterprise.
-BBM Enterprise offers end-to-end encryption in which BlackBerry doesn’t hold your cryptographic keys.
-Their inability to access your keys means that they can’t read your messages or sell them.
+What I can do is recommend messaging apps which promise to minimize their invasion of your privacy or have privacy-enhancing features, such as Threema, Telegram, Signal (by Open Whisper Systems).
+The best options are open source and offer end-to-end encryption by default, which offers a greater degree of transparency: Threema and Signal.
+In Telegram, it is not the default.
+Facebook Messenger also claims to offer end-to-end encryption.
+However, it is closed source and could be using client-side scanning to bypass it.
+That fact that it is closed-source makes it difficult or impossible to verify these statements.
+However, Facebook’s privacy policy also clarifies that they will collect and share your data with third parties.
+This should be enough information to make your decision.

 This is essential if you have sensitive information to protect, considering the almost-routine leaks of user data occurring across the major social media and similar platforms.
 End-to-end encryption significantly reduces the likelihood of a leak (because the server should only have an encrypted copy of your messages).
 End-to-end encryption means that your messages are encrypted not only on the way to the server, but throughout their entire trip from your device to the recipient.